WebSocket Transport

 Authentication

-Section titled “Authentication”Use with_on_connect to authenticate connections before upgrading:
+Section titled “Authentication”Use with_on_connect to authenticate connections before upgrading.
+The hook is

 let config = mist_transport.default_config("/socket/websocket") |> mist_transport.with_on_connect(fn(req: Request(mist.Connection)) { // Check auth token, session, etc. case validate_token(req) { Ok(_user) -> Ok(Nil) // Allow connection Error(_) -> Error(Nil) // Reject with 403 } })

-use <- mist_transport.upgrade(req, channels.coordinator, config)Returning Error(Nil) sends an HTTP 403 before the WebSocket upgrade.
+use <- mist_transport.upgrade(req, channels, config)Returning Error(Nil) sends an HTTP 403 before the WebSocket upgrade.
 See Connection-level authentication rejection for the client-visible error shape and Authentication failures for diagnosis steps.

 Direct upgrade